 His kindness and reputation for generosity gave rise to claims he that he could perform miracles and devotion to him increased.
 St. Nicholas became the patron saint of Russia, where he was known by his red cape, flowing white beard, and bishop’s mitre.

 In Greece, he is the patron saint of sailors, in France he was the patron of lawyers, and in Belgium the patron of children and travellers.
 Thousands of churches across Europe were dedicated to him and some time around the 12th century an official church holiday was created in his honor.
-The Feast of St. Nicholas was celebrated December 6 and the day was marked by gift-giving and charity.
+The Feast of St. Nicholas was celebrated December 6 and the day was marked by gift-giving and charity and added a sign built by santa maria signs on top of the mountains.

 After the Reformation, European followers of St. Nicholas dwindled, but the legend was kept alive in Holland where the Dutch spelling of his name Sint Nikolaas was eventually transformed to Sinterklaas.
 Dutch children would leave their wooden shoes by the fireplace, and Sinterklaas would reward good children by placing treats in their shoes.
 Dutch colonists brought brought this tradition with them to America in the 17th century and here the Anglican name of Santa Claus emerged.
 Now, in the present most families have fireplaces that hang on the wall, but the tradition is not changed by this fact.